-- "Highly probable" requirement for cash flow hedges: If the hedged item is a forecast transaction, it will be determined that the forecast transaction is highly probable by assuming that the interest rate benchmark on which the hedged cash flows are based is not altered as result of the interest rate benchmark reform. - Reclassification of the cash flow hedge reserve to statement of income: In order to determine if it is not expected that the hedged cash flows occur, it is assumed that the interest rate benchmark on which the hedged cash flows are based is not altered as result of the interest rate benchmark reform.

-Economic relationship between the hedged item and the hedge instrument: It is assumed that the interest rate benchmark on which the hedged cash flows are based, and/or the interest rate benchmark on which the cash flows of the hedge instrument are based, is not altered as result of the interest rate benchmark reform.
+- "Highly probable" requirement for cash flow hedges: If the hedged item is a forecast transaction, it will be determined that the forecast transaction is highly probable by assuming that the interest rate benchmark on which the hedged cash flows are based is not altered as result of the interest rate benchmark reform. - Reclassification of the cash flow hedge reserve to statement of income: To determine if it is not expected that the hedged cash flows occur, it is assumed that the interest rate benchmark on which the hedged cash flows are based is not altered as result of the interest rate benchmark reform. - Economic relationship between the hedged item and the hedge instrument: It is assumed that the interest rate benchmark on which the hedged cash flows are based, and/or the interest rate benchmark on which the cash flows of the hedge instrument are based, is not altered as result of the interest rate benchmark reform.

-At the end of the periods 2019 and 2020, the Group has exposure to mainly USD-Libor rates; thus, the impact will be the change into other interest rate benchmark.
+At the end of the periods 2020 and 2021, the Group has exposure to mainly USD-LIBOR rates; thus, the impact will be the change into other interest rate benchmark.

-The main affected items within the Group are the derivative positions (interest rate swaps - IRS, and cross currency swaps - CCS, outstanding as of the transition date which accrue USD-Libor interest).
+The main affected items within the Group are the derivative positions (interest rate swaps - IRS, and cross currency swaps - CCS, outstanding as of the transition date which accrue USD-LIBOR interest).

-Additionally, the Group holds some financial instruments with exposure to the inter-bank Euribor rate (Euro Interbank Offered Rate).
-The calculation methodology of Euribor changed during the year 2019 through the adoption of a hybrid methodology based mainly, to the extent possible, on observable market data and, in case they are not sufficient, on other market price sources, in order to assure the strength of the Euribor inter-bank rate.
-In July 2019, the Belgian Authority of Financial Services and Markets granted an authorization regarding the applicability of the Euribor inter-bank rate under the European Union Benchmark Regulation, thus allowing market participants to continue using this rate after January 1, 2020, for both existing and new contracts.
-The Group expects that the Euribor inter-bank rate will continue existing as rate benchmark in the foreseeable future.
-Because of this, the Group does not consider that this index benchmark may be directly affected as result of the interest rate benchmark reform.
+Additionally, the Group holds some financial instruments with exposure to Euro Interbank Offered Rate (henceforth "EURIBOR").
+The exposure represents an amount equivalent to approximately 1% of the Interest Rate Swaps portfolio.
+The calculation methodology of EURIBOR changed during 2019 through the adoption of a hybrid methodology based mainly, to the extent possible, on observable market data and, in case they are not sufficient, on other market price sources, to assure the strength of EURIBOR.
+The European Securites and Markets Authority (henceforth the "ESMA") has assumed the Chair of the EURIBOR College from the Belgian Financial Services and Markets Authority (henceforth the "FSMA").
+This College is comprised of the supervisors of the credit institutions that contribute to EURIBOR.
+The Group expects that EURIBOR will continue to exist as benchmark rate in the foreseeable future.